Goal : Configure OAuth2 Authentication for Magic xpi RESTful API Service using Amazon Cognito

 Scroll down and Create a resource server

-Create a scope in this resource server
+Create a scope inside this resource server

 2/ Check with Postman that you can get an access token like below

-use the information form the previous step.
+use the information from the previous step.

 4/ Create an xpi project and create a RESTFul API service like below